eduardofischermath/homemade_financial_instruments/ISSUES.md

 Also, add function outside classes for transformation into and out of percentage (probably better outside classes than a method of a class designed specifically for that).

+## ISSUE #0012 OPEN

+Due to the fact that the words "key" and "value" are used in the context of a Python dictionary, replace the word "value" for "data" in the context of the content of a node (in a tree).